buildfoundation/ketolang/README.md

 Ketolang aims to cover use-cases of Starlark language but in compile-time, type-safe environment of Kotlin, with benefit of running in more performant environment than an interpreter (JVM, Native).

-List of restricted Kotlin functionality (each option has feature flag to enable/disable it):
+List of restricted Kotlin functionality (each option will have feature flag to enable/disable it):

-- File IO is not allowed (both reading and writing can be restricted)
+- File IO is not allowed (both reading and writing)
 - Network IO is not allowed (both reading and writing can be restricted)
 - `System.currentTimeMillis()` and other forms of resolving current time and date are not allowed
 - Reading environment variables is not allowed